lbliii/milodocs/exampleSite/content/guides/markups/rst.md

 ---
 title: Enable RST
-description: learn how to enable reStructuredText (RST) Markup in your Hugo docs site.
+description: Learn how to enable reStructuredText (RST) Markup in your Hugo docs site.
 ---

-To utilize reStructuredText (RST) markup in a Hugo site, some extra configuration is required --- both on your **local machine** and in your **deployment solution** (Netlify, AWS Amplify, a container image).
+Using reStructuredText (RST) markup in a Hugo site requires some configuration on your **local machine** and in your **deployment solution** (Netlify, AWS Amplify, a container image).

 Once set up, you will be able to use full `.rst` pages, write inline RST using the [rst shortcode](/reference/layouts/shortcodes/rst), and/or create your own markup shortcodes.